Watts-Lab/deliberation-empirica/README.md

 - `url` is the youtube URL of the video to be displayed
 - `prompt` can take a list of prompts to be displayed on the same page.

-## Development

-to start the container for development, use:
-`docker-compose -f docker-compose-dev.yml up`

-# deliberation-empirica

-## Development

-Empirica V2 framework

-to start the container for development, use:
-`docker-compose -f docker-compose-dev.yml up`

-or if you have trouble and want to clean things up a bit:
-`docker-compose -f docker-compose-dev.yml up -V --force-recreate --remove-orphans`

-### Code StyleCheck and Basic Debugging
+## Code StyleCheck and Basic Debugging

 This project uses Eslint to enforce coding style and automatically debug certain issues.